shulkme/checkAll/README.md

 //then

 var xxx = obj.getResult();
-//It will return an object
+//It will return an json object
 /*
 xxx = {
     len   : _len,   // items length